 At McBrayer, we believe that diversity makes us stronger; by encompassing more viewpoints, by better reflecting the community, and by putting our ideals to work on behalf of our communities, we are working to internalize these aims to strengthen our firm.
 We have recently begun several initiatives to diversify our recruitment process and to strengthen our retention of attorneys from all backgrounds.
 McBrayer attorneys actively engage in efforts to improve diversity and inclusion in a variety of ways.
 Some tutor or mentor children from diverse backgrounds; others are involved with initiatives at their alma maters, such as the University of Kentucky Office of Institutional Diversity.
 Several McBrayer attorneys are working directly on issues in the legal profession through their involvement with organizations such as the National Bar Association, the National LGBT Law Section, the Fayette County Women Lawyers Association, and the Kentucky Bar Association’s Diversity and Inclusion Summit.
 At McBrayer, we realize that much still needs to change to improve diversity and inclusion.
 We are excited to contribute to efforts to achieve greater diversity and inclusion throughout our profession and look forward to sharing more details about them in future posts.

 Katherine K. Yunker is Of Counsel at McBrayer in our Lexington office.
 Her practice primarily focuses on Commercial and Business Litigation, Estate and Trust Litigation, Intellectual Property, Internet & Media Law, Product Liability Litigation, Regulatory & Licensing Issues and Telecommunications.
 She can be reached at firstname.lastname@example.org or (859) 231-8780, ext.
 1137.
-We take a team approach to deliver effective counsel to all our clients, so other attorneys in the firm may perform these services as well.

 This article does not constitute legal advice.